 To make your plan "official," you'll need to sign, possibly in front of a notary depending on your state's requirements, and securely store your documents.
 Review, print, and sign your documents according to signing instructions provided by an attorney or online provider.
 Paper and electronic copies should be stored in a secure place.

 Lastly, although much of this information is considered confidential, it's important to inform family members, loved ones, and also your financial professionals.
 Here are few things you can do:

 - Talk with your family about your goals and wishes.
 Let them know where you store your documents and consider providing them with copies.

 - Write down the names of your trusted financial professionals (including attorneys, CPAs, etc.) so your executor, trustee, and family members can contact them if necessary.

 - Send printed and electronic copies to everyone you have named (executor, power of attorney, trustee).

 Finding the right kind of help

 There are 3 paths to consider in creating your estate plan.

 - Work with your existing attorney.

 - Consider using the Fidelity Estate Planner®, a free online tool for Fidelity customers that you can use to collect and organize information for your estate plan.
 Through its "Find an Attorney" service, you can connect to professional legal resources that you'll need to create your estate plan.

-- Work with an online service provider such as LegalZoom* to create your online estate plan.
+- Work with an online service provider to create your online estate plan.